department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply.md

 <div class="va-introtext">

-Find out what happens to your claim after you file for disability benefits.
+Find out what happens to your claim after you file for disability compensation.

 </div>